Partnerships to reduce the environmental footprint

 In a perspective of open-innovation, and to improve the effectiveness of research in these areas, the Group

-collaboration, through networks and joint work projects, with other players in the automotive sector: Research Centres Universities both at Italian level (including the Milan Polytechnic, the University of Padua, the University of Trento, the Mario Negri Pharmacological Research Institute) and at international level (where Brembo collaborates with the Lund University and continues to partner with the Royal Institute of Technology in Stockholm).
+encourages collaboration, through networks and shared work projects, with other players in the automotive sector: Research Centres and Universities both at Italian level (including the Milan Polytechnic, the University of Padua, the University of Trento, the Mario Negri Pharmacological Research Institute) and at international level (where Brembo collaborates with the Lund University and continues to partner with the Royal Institute of Technology in Stockholm).

-nPETS: the project with the acronym nPETS - nano Particle Emissions from the Transport Sector - has received funding from the European Union’s Horizon 2020 Programme in order to understand and mitigate the effects of emerging emissions of unregulated nanoparticles on public health.

-The story that nPETS aims to communicate is the life of the sub 100 nm emissions from its creation to its potential path to human beings and animals.
-The nPETS consortium aims to improve the knowledge of transport generated exhaust and non-exhaust nanoparticle emissions and their impacts on health and and finally how new public policies can reduce emissions and related impacts.
+The project nPETS aims to study the life of the sub 100nm emissions from their creation to their potential effects on human beings and animals.
+The nPETS consortium aims to improve the knowledge of transport-generated exhaust and non-exhaust nanoparticle emissions and their impacts on health and finally how new public policies can reduce emissions and related impacts.

 For further information: